Emurasoft/emurasoft.github.io/en/dlg/customize/toolbar_buttons/properties/index.md

 ## Description text

-Display the description for the selected command.
+Displays the description for the selected command.

-## Custom icon check box
+## Custom icon checkbox

 Customizes the icon for the selected command.

-## Sample Icon From This File text box
+## Sample icon from this file checkbox and text box

-Enter the file name you sampled the icon from.
+Select the checkbox to set the file name you sampled the icon from.

 ## ... button

 Click this button to find the specified file.

-## Current Icon list box
+## Current icon list box

 List of icons you can use and the current icon selected.